 Paisley is a spunky little 4-year-old girl from Chelmsford, Massachusetts who lives with her single mother Kristen and brother Logan.
 She has taken her cancer diagnosis and truly showed it who is boss.
 These three family members endured the sudden loss of Paisley and Logan’s dad Mike, and they have found strength they never knew they had to continue to overcome the obstacles so that they can get back to living a healthy life of positivity and joy.
 Family Reach has supported their family with mortgage assistance, financial planning, holiday help and other support as they continue to rise up through these challenges.
 They are a true inspiration not only to our marathon runners, but also to anyone who hears their story.

-As Development Coordinator, Taylor works to support every member of the Development Team to establish a strong understanding of Family Reach’s current supporters and the future supporters of our mission.
+As Development Manager, Taylor works to support every member of the Development Team to establish a strong understanding of Family Reach’s current supporters and the future supporters of our mission.
 She brings passion and enthusiasm to every project and all aspects of her life.

 Read these cancer stories to find out how housing insecurity affects the families we serve and how your support helps keep them in their homes.